leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 The capacity of a vehicle that delivers products or services relative to its total capacity.
 It shows the amount of idle space not used for order fulfillment, and to calculate it, all you have to do is divide the available capacity with the total capacity of a vehicle or fleet.

-Monitoring the metric is useful for [vehicle management](https://elogii.com/capabilities/vehicle-management), as you can apply it across the fleet and use it to determine the profitability of your operations.
+Monitoring the metric is useful for [**vehicle management**](https://elogii.com/capabilities/vehicle-management), as you can apply it across the fleet and use it to determine the profitability of your operations.

 When there is a high availability rate, this indicates inefficiencies in the loading procedure or the need to merge delivery routes.
 On the other hand, if the rate is low or negative, the capacity of the current delivery fleet is insufficient and demands expansion.